saintmalik/blog.saintmalik.me/blog/2022-01-04-open-source-interships-programs.md

 And also contributing to open source doesn't mean free, many companies have their open source projects and yeah they make money from it.

-See how the <a href="https://www.indiehackers.com/podcast/007-john-onolan-of-ghost" targget="_blank">Founder of Ghost made $63,000/mo building an Open Source Publishing Platform</a>.
+See how the <a href="https://www.indiehackers.com/podcast/007-john-onolan-of-ghost" target="_blank">Founder of Ghost made $63,000/mo building an Open Source Publishing Platform</a>.

 So there is more to Open Source than just sending PR's and submitting issues, you can also start your own open source projects.